York County Heritage Trust Museum Gift Shop & Book Store

 All income from sales support the educational activities of the York County Heritage Trust.

 Members receive a 10% discount on all non-sale items over $5.00.
 Also as a member, you receive a complimentary copy of the Journal of York County Heritage.
-Your purchases support the Trust's ongoing projects, acquisitions and provide a means for preserving York County's rich history.
-For more information, visit the books and publications page of our website or visit the Museum Shop/Book Store at 250 East Market Street.
+Your purchases support the Trust's ongoing projects and acquisitions, and provide a means for preserving York County's rich history.
+For more information, visit the books and publications page of our website, or visit the Museum Shop and Book Store located at 250 East Market Street.

 Agricultural & Industrial Museum Gift Shop

 217 West Princess Street, York, PA 17404

 Hours - 10:00am to 4:00pm, Tuesday through Saturday

 YCHT Museum Shop and Book Store

 250 East Market Street, York, PA 17403

 Hours - 9:00am to 5:00pm, Tuesday through Saturday